Average hourly wages in the construction exceeded $30 an hour for the first time ever this September, a prominent trades group reported on Friday.

 “The construction industry added workers and increased pay in the past year at rates higher than the overall economy,” said Ken Simonson, AGC chief economist.
 “However, the pool of unemployed workers with construction experience has nearly evaporated, pushing up contractors’ costs and adding to the project completion times.”

 Noting one more sign that the labor shortage isn’t likely to go away anytime soon, the AGC reported that the unemployment rate in the construction industry was at 4.1 percent in September.
 That was down from the 4.7 percent rate seen in the same month last year.
-The construction unemployment rate is calculated by taken into account people who are out of work and were last employed in the industry.Follow @TDR_WLJDan
+The construction unemployment rate is calculated by taking into account people who are now out of work and were last employed in the industry.Follow @TDR_WLJDan